Schwad/Schwad.github.io/_posts/2017-09-05-take-care-when-using-render-in-rails.markdown

 ### Explicit rendering

-However, there are times where we stray as we continue building larger applications.
+There will be times when we stray as we continue building larger applications.
 That's okay though!
 Rails is convention __over__ configuration, not the banishment of configuration altogether.
 In that case we can send the template explicitly down....

 {% gist 2c93aabc5a94dfc57b5e3a41f012b91e %}